RadiantStars/RadiantStars/README.md

 - 👋 Hi, I’m Kai Adams
 - 👀 I’m interested in computers and coding
-- 🌱 I’m currently learning C, C++, Unix/Linux
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on any coding projects
-- 📫 How to reach me msg on instagram @kkadamz1
+- 📫 How to reach me msg on email kai.adams@torontomu.ca

 <!---
 RadiantStars/RadiantStars is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.